The Boros Collection, alternatively called the Bunker of Berlin, Banana Bunker, and, according to the New York Times

-In 1965, the French-born, Polish painter Roman Opałka came to an important decision.
+In 1965 a French-born Polish painter Roman Opałka came to an important decision.
 While sitting at the Café Bristol in Warsaw waiting for his wife to arrive, an idea came into his mind to begin painting numbers from one to infinity that would progress sequentially from one canvas to the next for the duration of his life.
 Let’s count with Roman Opałka.

-In 1965 in his studio in Warsaw Roman Opałka began to paint numbers from one to infinity in his studio in Warsaw, starting from the top-left corner of the canvas, finishing in the right one below, and after that taking a new canvas to continue the counting.
+Roman Opałka (1931–2011) began to paint numbers from one to infinity in his studio in Warsaw, starting from the top-left corner of the canvas, finishing in the right one below, and after that taking a new canvas to continue the counting.
 Typically he would paint around 400 figures a day.

-Every new canvas which the artist took, denominated Détail, continued the count where the last one left off.
+Every new canvas that the artist took, denominated Détail, continued the count where the last one left off.
 All the canvases have the same size of 195 x 35 cm and the height would correspond to the artist’s physical height, whereas the width was derived from the girth of the door to his Warsaw studio where the project began.
 All the works also have the same title: 1965/1-∞.
 “1965” stands for the year when Opałka’s counting started and “1-∞” signifies the beginning and the undefinable ending of his oeuvre.
 As his ultimate goal was infinity it was a project he never completed.

 All my work is a single thing, the description from number one to infinity.
 A single thing, a single life.